Chizuma's remarks are painful — Chakwera

 President Lazarus Chakwera has issued a stern warning to the Director General of the Anti-Corruption Bureau (ACB), Martha Chizuma, over remarks she made in a recorded conversation which the president has described as painful and embarrassing.

-Chizuma in the audio which she has confirmed is authentic, confirmed that the bureau has not been getting adequate support from Chakwera, that she was informed that she had lost support from State House and that she warned that there is a perception that she wants to bring Chakwera’s government down.
+Chizuma in the audio which she has confirmed is authentic, confirmed that the bureau has not been getting adequate support from Chakwera, that she was informed that she had lost support from State House and that she was warned that there is a perception that she wants to bring Chakwera’s government down.
 She also alleged that some judges and lawyers are corrupt and she discussed a case which the bureau is handling.

 Chakwera in his speech said the audio has exposed both Chizuma and the president to embarrassment.